 ADA Institute for Diversity in Leadership

-Promising leaders, who are members of racial, ethnic and/or gender groups that have been traditionally underrepresented in leadership, are encouraged to apply for this extraordinary educational experience.
+Promising leaders, who are members of racial, ethnic and/or gender groups that have been traditionally underrepresented in leadership, are encouraged to apply.

-To apply, submit the completed Candidate Application Form and arrange for two references to complete and submit the Candidate Reference Form on your behalf by April 30, 2014.
+Each spring a call for applicants is posted here and in various ADA publications.
+Applicants are asked to submit a completed Candidate Application Form and arrange for two references to complete and submit a Candidate Reference Form on their behalf by May 2, 2016.
 We regret that the ADA cannot be responsible for or accept incomplete or late applications.

-Participation is open to active, licensed dentists, residing in the U.S. ADA members are encouraged to apply, but ADA membership is not required for participation in the Institute.
+There is no fee to apply and participation is open to all active, licensed dentists, residing in the U.S. regardless of their ADA membership status.
 Ideal candidates will have demonstrated leadership potential within dental associations or their communities.

 Applicants should be prepared to commit significant personal time to their individual leadership experiences.
 In addition to attending all three of the sessions listed above, the full-year program requires all class members to actively participate in:

-- Quarterly, 60-minute class calls between sessions with Institute faculty
+- Five 60-minute class calls between Chicago sessions with Institute faculty, advisors and staff.

-- ADA Connect, an online SharePoint community, for class communications and updates
+- ADA Connect, an online community, for class communications and updates

-- Completing a leadership project within your community
+- Completing a leadership project within your dental association or community

-The ADA is proud to work with educators from an institution as highly regarded as Northwestern University, Kellogg School of Management, in bringing the Institute to life.
-Our current faculty liaison and advisor is J. Keith Murnighan, Ph.D.
-Dr. Murnighan is the Harold H. Hines Jr. Professor of Risk Management at the Kellogg School of Management.
-Learn more about Dr. Murnighan.
+The ADA is proud to work with educators from the highly regarded Northwestern University, Kellogg School of Management, and Duke University, Fuqua School of Business, in bringing the Institute to life.

 The Institute’s emphasis is fostering personal leadership skills.
 The program seeks to build a lifetime network of supportive relationships among alumni as they move on to leadership roles for their communities and the profession.
 As such, participants are encouraged to network with, and seek insight from, the ADA Board of Trustees, leaders from the program’s corporate sponsors and non-profit organizations, faculty, program alumni and ADA staff.